cyber-practitioner/cyber-practitioner/README.md

 Work
 -
-Right now, I am interning at Westfield Insurance
+Interned at Ismile Technologies as a cloud engineer where I developed Azure cloud infrastructure using Terraform, implemented security practices, and learned about CI/CD pipelines

+Interned at Westfield Insurance as a Security Engineer and worked on developing APIs in Python and creating Azure DevOps pipelines

 Certifications
 -